Saravanakumar2003/Portfolio/README.md

 3. **TypeScript:** A typed superset of JavaScript, enhancing code maintainability and catching errors during development.

+4. **Tailwind CSS:** A utility-first CSS framework for creating custom designs with minimal CSS code.

+### Integrations

-4. **GitHub:** Integration with GitHub allows dynamic fetching and display of GitHub-related data, such as followers, following, total stars and contributions.
+1. **GitHub:** Integration with GitHub allows dynamic fetching and display of GitHub-related data, such as followers, following, total stars and contributions.

-5. **EmailJS:** Integration with EmailJS facilitates sending emails directly from the portfolio website.
+2. **EmailJS:** Integration with EmailJS facilitates sending emails directly from the portfolio website.
 API keys and setup instructions can be obtained from the [EmailJS website](https://www.emailjs.com/).

-6. **Hashnode Blog:** Integration with Hashnode for blogging features, connecting the portfolio to a Hashnode blog.
+3. **Hashnode Blog:** Integration with Hashnode for blogging features, connecting the portfolio to a Hashnode blog.
 Configure the integration through Hashnode's documentation.

-7. **Instagram Widget:** Embedding an Instagram widget to display recent posts.
+4. **Instagram Widget:** Embedding an Instagram widget to display recent posts.
 Obtain the required code or API key from the [Behold.so](https://app.behold.so/).

-8. **Canva Iframe:** Integrating Canva through an iframe allows showcasing designs and graphics.
+5.  **Canva Iframe:** Integrating Canva through an iframe allows showcasing designs and graphics.
 To embed Canva content, obtain the embed code from the Canva platform.

-9. **Calendly Iframe:** Embedding Calendly through an iframe enables users to schedule appointments.
+6. **Calendly Iframe:** Embedding Calendly through an iframe enables users to schedule appointments.
 To include a Calendly scheduling widget, get the embed code from the Calendly website.

-10. **Analytics:** Analytics for this personal portfolio are managed using Vercel and Google Analytics to gather insights into visitor behaviour and engagement.
+7. **Analytics:** Analytics for this personal portfolio are managed using Vercel and Google Analytics to gather insights into visitor behaviour and engagement.

+8. **Testimonials.to:** Integration with Testimonials.to allows displaying testimonials from clients and users.
+Obtain the required code from the Testimonials.to platform.

+9. **Visme Feedback Form:** A feedback form powered by Visme is included in the portfolio for collecting user feedback and suggestions.

+10.  **AI Chatbot:** An AI chatbot is integrated into the portfolio to provide interactive communication and assistance.

 ## How to Obtain API Keys and Embed Codes